Congratulations, you’re coming to Hallam! So, what do you know about Sheffield?

 The city of Sheffield has so much to offer and has an impressive history behind it.
-If you're a student who's currently living in Sheffield or will soon be living here from September, how much do you know about the area?
+If you're a student who's currently living in Sheffield or will soon be living here, how much do you know about the area?
 If the answer is 'not a lot' then don't worry - here are our top ten facts about Sheffield that you may or may not have known…

 People often think of Sheffield as an industrial city, but it’s actually one of the greenest cities in the UK.
 Sheffield has the highest ratio of trees to people in Europe - there are over two million across the city!

 The name Sheffield comes from the River Sheaf, one of several rivers that run through the city, along with the River Don and the River Loxley.
 The lower part of the River Sheaf once formed two sides of the boundary of Sheffield Castle where Mary, Queen of Scots, was once held prisoner!